NEVERDARK SERIES 2020Outstanding Performances Brought to Life Online

 a play by DOMINIQUE MORISSEAU | Directed by JACKIE DAVIS

 Presented as a staged reading directed by Jackie Davis.
-Featuring Ramona-Lisa Alexander, Meagan Dilworth, Ricardo Engermann, Clifford C. Odle, and Omar Robinson
+Featuring Ramona-Lisa Alexander*, Meagan Dilworth, Ricardo Engermann*, Cliff Odle*, and Omar Robinson*

 This production is FREE to view thanks to the Shubert Foundation, the Applied Materials Foundation, and donors who have made contributions to Gloucester Stage this season.
 Please consider making a gift with your complimentary ticket purchase to help continue our mission on Cape Ann.

 There are a limited number of ‘seats’ available.
-Reserve your ticket ONLINE and on Wednesday September 30th, your link and password will be emailed to you.
+Reserve your ticket ONLINE and your link and password will be emailed to you immediately in your order confirmation.
 Your ticket will have a date and time on it, but you will have access to watch at any time from October 1st – 4th.

 DOMINIQUE MORISSEAU (Playwright) is the author of The Detroit Project (A 3-Play Cycle) which includes the following plays: Skeleton Crew (Atlantic Theater Company), Paradise Blue (Signature Theatre), and Detroit ’67 (Public Theater, Classical Theatre of Harlem and NBT).
 Additional plays include: Pipeline (Lincoln Center Theatre), Sunset Baby (LAByrinth Theatre); Blood at the Root (National Black Theatre) and Follow Me To Nellie’s (Premiere Stages).
 She is also the TONY nominated book writer on the new Broadway musical Ain’t Too Proud – The Life and Times of the Temptations (Imperial Theatre).
 Dominique is alumna of The Public Theater Emerging Writer’s Group, Women’s Project Lab, and Lark Playwrights Workshop and has developed work at Sundance Lab, Williamstown Theatre Festival and Eugene O’Neil Playwrights Conference.
 She most recently served as Co-Producer on the Showtime series “Shameless” (3 seasons).
 Additional awards include: Spirit of Detroit Award, PoNY Fellowship, Sky-Cooper Prize, TEER Trailblazer Award, Steinberg Playwright Award, Audelco Awards, NBFT August Wilson Playwriting Award, Edward M. Kennedy Prize for Drama, OBIE Award (2), Ford Foundation Art of Change Fellowship, Variety’s Women of Impact for 2017-18, and a recent MacArthur Genius Grant Fellow.